itusebastian/relatocorto-blog/README.md

 ## Overview

-This repository hosts the live version of my fiction blog, [RelatoCorto.com](https://www.relatocorto.com).
+This repository hosts the live version of my fiction blog, [Relato Corto](https://www.relatocorto.com).
 Instead of maintaining a traditional blog with all content accessible, I am implementing a unique approach: each month, a new version of the site will be published, and older content will be removed.
 This means that visitors will only be able to access the latest issue of my fiction online.

 ## How It Works